TrackIR/Game-Rampage/CONTRIBUTING.md

 Link to pipeline definitions, list mandatory jobs, how to view logs/re-run jobs, and what must pass before merge/release.

+No jobs/actions made yet.

 ## Security & Secrets
 State how to report vulnerabilities, prohibited patterns (hard-coded secrets), dependency update policy, and scanning tools.

+To report vulnerabilities: Create and issue in github tagged "vulnerability"/"risk" and mention it in the discord.
+Private information should not be uploaded to the Github repository directly and when using private information all group members should be made aware of it.

 ## Documentation Expectations
 Specify what must be updated (README, docs/, API refs, CHANGELOG) and